w3f/polkadot-wiki/docs/glossary.md

 ## Statemint

-A common good parachain used for asset management.
+A common good parachain is used for asset management.
 The Kusama version is called Statemine; the Westend version is called Westmint.

 ## Substrate